amplydevelopment/montenido/README.md

 Before you begin, ensure you have the following:

--   Access to Jotform and Webflow accounts.
+-   Access to [Jotform](https://montenido.jotform.com/) and Webflow accounts.

 -   GitHub repository access: [amplydevelopment/montenido](https://github.com/amplydevelopment/montenido).

 -   Git installed on your local machine.
+(If using locally)

 -   Basic knowledge of HTML, JavaScript, and GitHub workflows.